How one Uttar Pradesh district is using technology to prevent sex-selective abortions

 “Officials always know which centres are conducting sex determination,” said Dr Neelam Singh, member of the National Inspection and Monitoring Committee under the PCPNDT Act.

-Singh, who is a gynaecologist in Lucknow, said that under the PCPNDT Act, district officials are supposed to audit form Fs to check for discrepancies.
+Singh, who is a gynaecologist in Lucknow, said that under the PCPNDT Act, district officials are supposed to audit Form Fs to check for discrepancies.
 Ultrasound centres sometimes under report the number of patients they examine in order to escape legal action if they have performed sex determination tests.

 The PCPNDT Act says that non-maintenance of proper records is a punishable offence.
 Doctors can be booked for this violation and can be sentenced to three months imprisonment or a fine.
 There have been very few PCPNDT cases filed in Uttar Pradesh.
-Since 2002, only 190 cases have been filed in the state under the Act, of which 39 cases have been disposed off while 12 convictions have been secured.
+Since 2002, only 190 cases have been filed in the state under the Act, of which 39 cases have been disposed of while 12 convictions have been secured.

 There are no substitutes to constant monitoring and raids on centres.
-“They act as a strong deterrents against the doctors,” said Singh.
+“They act as a strong deterrents against the doctors,” said monitoring committee member Singh.
 “But the system is such that the officials only try to help the errant doctors.
-The law is hardly implemented”
+The law is hardly implemented.”

 In Hapur, though, authorities have come down on doctors violating the law.
 On April 26, the Hapur district health administration conducted a sting operation on an unauthorised centre in Pooth village where there were allegations of a doctor conducting sex determination tests at his farm house.
 Health officials sealed three other ultrasound machines for violations.